 |Type of cancer||Amount of cases preventable through eating foods containing fibre|

 Information on sugar comes from the International Agency for Research on Cancer.
-Statistics on high calorie foods and sugary drinks come from the National Diet and Nutrition Survey headline results from years 1–4 (combined) of the rolling programme 2008–9 – 2011–12.
+Statistics on high-calorie foods and fruit & vegetables come from the National Diet and Nutrition Survey results from Years 5 and 6 (combined) of the Rolling Programme (2012/2013 – 2013/2014).
 Information on food portion sizes comes from the Ministry of Agriculture, Fisheries and Food’s Food Portion Sizes, second edition.
 Find out more about preventability estimates or, for more detailed information, download appendix A of our policy report.

 - Red and processed meat and cancer risk